-Within this study, several factors including age, sex, education level, marital status, dietary habits (such as extra salt intake and choice of cooking oil), levels of physical activity (including vigorous and moderate activities as well as active transport and leisure activities), obesity, and medication usage were identified as significant risk factors for diabetes among South East Asians.
-Additionally, some studies have highlighted associations between diabetes and socioeconomic factors such as 50,52–57, although this relation is not represented in our study due to insufficient data.
-Consistent with existing research, our findings corroborate associations between diabetes and variables including sex 58,59, education level 55, adding extra salt, types of oil 57, and office-based occupation.
-The recent epidemic of diabetes in the region could be primarily due to environmental factors such as diet and physical activity levels coupled with a genetic predisposition 50,53,60.
-The recent diabetes epidemic in the region is largely attributed to environmental factors such as dietary habits and levels of physical activity, compounded by genetic 50,53,60Moreover, increasing age and body weight play significant roles in diabetes susceptibility, with associations observed between diabetes and indices such as body mass index (BMI), waist-hip ratio, and abdominal obesity 61.
-These factors contribute to the heightened vulnerability to diabetes and related metabolic abnormalities among South Asians 56.
+Within this study, several factors including age, sex, education level, marital status, dietary habits (such as extra salt intake and choice of cooking oil), levels of physical activity (including vigorous and moderate activities as well as active transport and leisure activities), obesity, wealth or income and medication usage were identified as significant risk factors for diabetes among South East Asians 50,52–57.
+Consistent with existing research, our findings corroborate associations between diabetes and variables including age and sex 58,59, education level 55, adding extra salt and types of oil 57.
+50,53,60The recent diabetes epidemic in the region is largely attributed to environmental factors such as dietary habits and levels of physical activity, compounded by genetic predisposition 50,53,60.
+Moreover, increasing body weight play significant roles in diabetes susceptibility, with associations observed between diabetes and indices such as body mass index (BMI), waist-hip ratio, and abdominal obesity 61.56

-Hypercholesterolemia, characterized by elevated levels of total cholesterol in the blood, is linked to an augmented risk of cardiovascular disease 62.
+Hypercholesterolemia, characterized by raised levels of total cholesterol in the blood, is linked to an augmented risk of cardiovascular disease 62.
 Its prevalence is escalating in developing nations, contributing to a global upsurge in coronary heart disease 63.
 Individuals with familial hypercholesterolemia (FH) face a substantially heightened risk of coronary artery disease, estimated to be ten times greater than that of healthy counterparts 64.
 Timely diagnosis and management of FH play a pivotal role in reducing the burden of low-density lipoprotein cholesterol (LDL-C), thereby mitigating the progression of atherosclerosis and improving coronary outcomes.
 Consequently, screening initiatives employing cascade testing or universal screening methods are recommended to identify FH early and mitigate cardiovascular risk in a considerable portion of the population 65.
 Recent national surveys in the region have revealed varying prevalence rates of hypercholesterolemia, 19.94% in Sri Lanka (2014) 34, 34.40% in Myanmar (2014) 35, 17.39% in Timor-Leste (2014) 36, 26.59% in Bangladesh (2018) 37, 11.13% in Nepal (2019) 38 and the pooled percentage is 31.21%.

-This study identified age, sex, education level, work status, levels of physical activity (both vigorous and leisure), obesity, and medication usage as significant risk factors for hypercholesterolemia among Southeast Asians65–71.
+This study identified age, sex, education level, work status, levels of physical activity (both vigorous and leisure), obesity, and medication usage as significant risk factors for hypercholesterolemia among Southeast Asians, which is consistent with other findings 65–71.
 However, associations observed with marital status, dietary habits, and modes of physical activity did not attain statistical significance.
 The positive correlation observed between age and hypercholesterolemia aligns with findings from prior studies 67,68.
 Similarly, the modestly increased risk of hypercholesterolemia associated with lower educational attainment is consistent with existing literature 66,68.
 Lifestyle and behavioral factors among the Southeast Asian population exhibit a notable influence in this study.
 In Thailand, transitioning towards Westernized lifestyles and behaviors poses challenges in preventing and managing coronary heart disease, along with other conditions prevalent among more sedentary and obese populations 71.
 In the Malaysian context, hypercholesterolemia prevalence is reported to be notably high among individuals who are overweight or obese, regardless of gender 69,70.